 COVID-19 in Shanghai: no new local infections

-The city reported no locally transmitted COVID-19 infections, five imported cases and five imported asymptomatic infections on Friday, said the Shanghai Health Commission on Saturday morning.
+The city reported no locally transmitted COVID-19 infections, four imported cases and four imported asymptomatic infections on Saturday, said the Shanghai Health Commission on Sunday morning.

 No new fatalities were reported.